tburnam/spark/README.md

 > general shape of the variation (typically over time) in some measurement, such as temperature or
 > stock market price, in a simple and highly condensed way.
 >
-> -- en.wikipedia.org
+> -- en.wikipedia.org/wiki/Sparkline

 ![](images/sample.png)

-Spark is a simple Android View that takes a series of x,y points of any scale and draws them as a sparkline chart.
+Spark is a simple Android library that takes a series of x,y points at any scale and draws them as a sparkline chart.

 Usage
 -----

 Spark is setup with reasonable default values out of the box.
-Just add a `Sparkline` to your layout:
+Just add a `SparkView` to your layout:

 ```xml
 <LinearLayout